shortstheory/underwater-dtn/2do.md

 !!* clean code?
 !!* study some 3B1B
 * do docu

-done:
-* multihop router tests
-**create issue for the bitrate of the link**
-* start midsem report
-* ask how to write tests
-* configurable containers

 * what MTU to use?
 * using debugger in router causes different outputs in the processRequest function of DtnLink